DETERring more than Deforestation: Environmental Enforcement Reduces Violence in the Amazon: Empirical Strategy

 For this strategy to be valid, two conditions must be satisfied.
 First, cloud coverage must be strongly correlated with enforcement intensity.
 This is a testable condition and is likely to hold mechanically, since DETER relies on daily optical satellite imagery to detect illegal deforestation.
 Second, the exclusion restriction must hold: conditional on controls and fixed effects, cloud coverage must affect homicide rates only through its impact on environmental enforcement.
 While it is unlikely that cloudiness directly influences violent behavior, persistent cloud cover may correlate with structural differences across municipalities, such as remoteness, ecological conditions, or the prevalence of illegal extractive activities.
 To mitigate this concern, we include a rich set of time-varying controls for satellite observability, weather patterns, and socioeconomic conditions, as well as municipality and year fixed effects.
-These adjustments help ensure that the identifying variation reflects temporary, exogenous shocks to enforcement capacity rather than deeper institutional or geographic traits.
-We also formally assess the plausibility of the exclusion restriction using the sensitivity analysis framework proposed by \citet{cinelli2025omitted} in Section \ref{sec:robustness_instrument_validity}.
+These adjustments help ensure that the identifying variation reflects temporary, exogenous shocks to enforcement capacity rather than deeper institutional or geographic traits.\footnote{In our model from Section \ref{SecModel}, cloud cover represents an exogenous shift in the parameter $\theta$ (the probability of detecting deforestation).
+While detection may be affected by deforestation itself, cloud cover serves as a valid instrument because---as argued in \cite{assuncao2023deter}---its year-to-year variation, conditional on climate controls such as rainfall and temperature, affects only the detection probability.}\footnote{An important distinction between our specification and that of \cite{assuncao2023deter} is that when the outcome is deforestation, cloud cover could in principle affect the measurement of deforestation directly, because satellites cannot observe land use under heavy cloud cover.
+This concern is largely absent when the outcome is homicides, which are measured using administrative crime records.} We also formally assess the plausibility of the exclusion restriction using the sensitivity analysis framework proposed by \citet{cinelli2025omitted} in Section \ref{sec:robustness_instrument_validity}.

 Under these assumptions, we estimate the causal effect of enforcement on violent crime using the 2SLS specification.
 The second stage is given by: